gagregrog/housecarl/README.md

   - `--src`: Video Source.
 Number or stream url or `usePiCamera`.
   - `--width`: Video width.
   - `--model`: Model to use.
 Either `yolo`, `mobilenet`, or `coral`.
+  - `--server-only`: Start the server and do nothing else.

 ## Setup